digitalis-io/vals-operator/README.md

 Here at [Digitalis](https://digitalis.io) we love [vals](https://github.com/helmfile/vals), it's a tool we use daily to keep secrets stored securely.
 Inspired by this tool, we have created an operator to manage Kubernetes secrets.

 *vals-operator* syncs secrets from any secrets store supported by [vals](https://github.com/helmfile/vals) into Kubernetes.
-It works very similarly to [secrets-manager](https://github.com/tuenti/secrets-manager) and the code is actually based on it.
-Where they differ is that it not just supports HashiCorp Vault but many other secrets stores.
 Also, `vals-operator` supports database secrets as provider by [HashiCorp Vault Secret Engine](https://developer.hashicorp.com/vault/docs/secrets/databases).